Myers747/Project-Arizona-Procedural-Generation/README.md

  That guide can be found here: https://youtube.com/playlist?list=PLFt_AvWsXl0eBW2EiBtl_sxmDtSgZBxB3

- This college level summary, and guided example, of how to create a procedurally generating enviroment is what we followed along with to learn how to build a procedurally generating world.
+ This college level summary, and guided example, of how to create a procedurally generating enviroment is what we followed along with to learn how to build a procedurally generating world in Unity & C#